 In addition, there is a solution called Soak.
 You simply soak your quilt, drain it and then let it air dry.
 The great thing is – you don’t have to rinse!

 ✅ The gentle no-rinse formulation makes and keeps your clothes and crafts soft and looking their best

 This is a gentle no-rinse formula that’s phosphate-free and perfect for people with sensitive skin or sensitive noses.
 You can use this for all your hand-knitted baby and children’s items (from socks and hats to sweaters and blankets).
 It is also perfect for other delicate items such as lingerie.

 You just soak, squeeze and rinse, lay flat to dry.
 Then you will get perfect softness without the fragrance.

-If you ask quilters how they dry their quilts, you will discover there are many different methods.
-Some dry flat outside.
+If you ask quilters how they dry their quilts, you will find that there are a variety of methods that they use.
+A patch of dry ground outside.
 Some dry flat inside.
-Some drape them over outdoor clotheslines to better distribute weight.
-Others simply toss them into a machine and dry.
+Some people hang them outside on clotheslines in order to more evenly distribute the weight.
+Some people just throw them into a machine to get them dry.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>

 👉 Quilt Solutions For Beginners

 - Three Quilting Techniques: In-the-Ditch, Outline And Ornamental